COSC3020/divide-and-conquer-sum-E-Merrill/README.md

 Hint: Like in the implementation of merge sort, you may need a helper function that does the actual recursion.

+**Plagiarism message**

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 ## Runtime Analysis

 What is the runtime of the algorithm that you implemented?
 Provide a recurrence